 Fennel has similar properties to the hormone estrogens (Phytoestrogens); thus it’s considered to be a galactagogue.
 A galactagogue is a food or drug that promotes or increases the flow of a mother's milk.

-Mothers who Breastfeed can Use Fennel in the Following ways...
+Mothers Who Breastfeed Can Use Fennel for the Following Reasons

 Fennel has been used for many purposes over the years but is known for the following in breastfeeding communities.

-Colic in breastfed infants (Fennel seed oil can be used for infants from the age of 2 weeks) Before two weeks of age, the baby can still benefit, because the active ingredients in Fennel pass through breast milk and help to relieve colic and gas symptoms in the baby.
-Video explanation below on this page.
+- Colic in breastfed infants (Fennel seed oil can be used for infants from the age of 2 weeks) Before two weeks of age, the baby can still benefit, because the active ingredients in Fennel pass through breast milk and help to relieve colic and gas symptoms in the baby.

 It is always best to consume Fennel in its natural form.
 Over the counter Fennel supplements may contain other added ingredients that are not always safe, this is because dietary supplements do not require extensive pre-marketing approval from the US Food and Drug Administration.